 - Deposits can be made in person at any branch location, by mail, direct deposit or via our online banking service.

 - A minimum of $10.00 is required to earn the annual percentage yield (APY).

-Credit unions are financial cooperatives formed by an organized group of people with a common bond.
+Credit unions are financial cooperatives formed by an organized group of people with a common interest.
 Members of credit unions pool their assets to provide loans and other financial services to each other.

 Credit unions differ from other banks in several ways:

 |Credit Unions||Financial Institutions|